Truck Driving School in Dallas Texas

 C.R.
 England offers aspiring and experienced truck drivers the opportunity to drive their way to a successful career.

-Phase I training consists of team driving with a professional trainer for a minimum of 20,000 miles or 30 Days of being under Dispatch.
-During this time you will complete three (3) training modules.
+Training consists of team driving with a professional Trainer or driver mentor for a minimum of 180 driving hours, which takes approximately 30 days of being under Dispatch.
+During this time you will complete three training modules.

-Once you begin team driving you will be able to request home time.
+Once you begin teaming, you will be able to request home time.
 C.R.
 England values the work/family balance of our drivers and we will make every effort to get you home within two weeks of your request.

 Inexperienced Drivers/C.R.
 England Partner School Information

 School in Dallas begins on Monday.
 You need to be in the motel lobby at 5:30 a.m. for the shuttle to take you to the school.
 Transportation and housing are provided while you are in school.